OHSU/VA Geriatric Medicine Fellowship

 ADGAP

 We welcome the interest of Internal Medicine and Family Medicine residents in our program – doctors of osteopathy or medicine.
-We require that the applicant have graduated from an ACGME accredited residency program.
+We require that the applicant have graduated from a U.S. ACGME accredited residency program.
 To apply, please do so via the Electronic Residency Application Service (ERAS).
 We require 3 letters of recommendation, one of which should be from the residency program director.
 Exceptions will be made for those who have been out of residency for some years.
 We participate 100% in the National Resident Matching Program.
 Interviews typically are August through October.
 If you are interested in a second year dedicated to clinician education or research, please email the program director or note this in your application.

 Please send any and all inquiries to: